 The beginning choir meets on Wednesdays from 4:00 through 4:50.
 Parents may observe class at this level.

-Mary K is one of Seattle’s most loved music teachers, having taught in several Seattle schools over the past 20 years.
+Mary K is one of Seattle’s best-loved music teachers, having taught in several Seattle schools over the past 20 years.
 Mary K organized the mass choir of over 1,000 voices when the Dalai Lama spoke at Safeco field.
 Mary K has completed three levels of training in the summer Kodály program at Seattle Pacific University.

 Singers at this level are expected to practice their music at home daily for 15 minutes and work on theory at least once a week between rehearsals.